journalovi/jovi-workflows/.github/ISSUE_TEMPLATE/91_tech_org-recruit_editor.md

 ### Once an AE is assigned to the paper:

 - [ ] Add them to the paper Slack channel.
+(The channel name should be the same as the name of this repo.
+If you do not have access to this Slack channel yet, let the Tech Chair know at @journalovi/tech-chair.)
 - [ ] Create the following issues and assign them to the editor:
    - [ ] [Initial Editor Setup](new?assignees=&labels=pre-review&projects=&template=70_org_editor-checklist.md&title=%5BPRE-REVIEW%5D+Initial+Editor+Checklist)
    - [ ] [Recruit Reviewers](new?assignees=&labels=pre-review&projects=&template=71_org_editor-recruit_reviewers.md&title=%5BPRE-REVIEW%5D+Recruit+Reviewers)